A Beginner’s Guide to Intermittent Fasting

 However, when it comes to using intermittent fasting as a tool for weight loss, there is some strategy behind it.
 To understand how and why intermittent fasting works, it helps to know the difference between the fed state and fasted state, and how your body responds to both.

 The Fed State vs The Fasted State: Why Do They Matter?

 Your body is in one of two states at all times: the fed state or the fasted state.

 The fed state is the one you’re in when you consume calories and your body is busy digesting, absorbing, and assimilating nutrients from the foods you eat.
 Under normal circumstances, you’re in the fed state for most of the day, except for when you’re sleeping, which is when you enter the fasted state.

-The fasted state is where the magic happens (so to speak) when it comes to losing weight and experiencing the other health benefits of intermittent fasting.
-This is because when you’re not taking in any calories, your body can focus on burning fat instead.
+When your body is in the fasted state and not taking in any calories, it can focus on burning fat.
 The idea behind intermittent fasting is to be intentional with the window of time you fast, so that you can be in the fasted state — and therefore, a fat burning state — for a longer period of time.

 The most common fasting windows are 12, 14, 16, and 18 hours, but you can fast for up to 48 hours.
 If you fast for less than 24 hours, you’ll have an eating window, as well as a fasting window.